dodona-edu/programmeursleerling/chapters/16 text files/06 encoding/description/description.en.md

 More details on UTF-8 encoding will be given in Chapter
 <a href="#ch:bitwiseoperators" data-reference-type="ref" data-reference="ch:bitwiseoperators">20</a>,
 but for dealing with text files, the information above suffices.

+[^10]: I have to make note of some Python behavior that seems bizarre
+    when you first encounter it: you may get this error when your file contains characters in an encoding that is not supported by your system in lines that you are not even trying to read!
+E.g., suppose that there is such an erroneous character on line 10 of your file, but you are only trying to read the first 5 lines before closing the file again – your program may still crash!
+I suspect that this is related to the buffering of data: rather than reading exactly what you ask Python to read, Python reads data in bigger chunks, so that the program is faster when you actually want to go through the whole file.
+So, by trying to be smart, Python may saddle you up with problems that you did not expect could arise.
+It is good to be aware of such issues.